Use of nigger in the arts: 21st century

 Since the 2010s the word nigger has been used with increasing frequency by African Americans amongst themselves or in self-expression and has become the most common swear word in hip hop music lyrics.
 As a result, it is a word that is heard daily by millions of all races worldwide who listen to uncensored hip hop and other music genres, while being socially unacceptable for anyone but African Americans to utter.
 Ta-Nehisi Coates has suggested that it continues to be unacceptable for people who are not of African ancestry to utter the word nigger while singing or rapping along to hip-hop, and that by being so restrained it gives White Americans (specifically) a taste of what it is like to not be entitled to "do anything they please, anywhere".
 Counterpoint to this standpoint is the open question of whether daily, frequent exposure by non-Black Americans to African Americans using the word will inevitably lead to a dilution of the extremely negative perception of the word among the majority of non-Black Americans that currently consider its use unacceptable and shocking.

-American death metal band Arghoslent used the word in their song "Quelling The Simian Surge", off their 2002 album Incorrigible Bigorty.
+American death metal band Arghoslent used the word in their song "Quelling The Simian Surge", off their 2002 album Incorrigible Bigotry.

 Sardonic grindcore band Anal Cunt released a song titled "Beating Up Niggers that Sell Fake Crack", which also contains references to the word "nigger" in the lyrics.
 The song appeared part of the band's final album Wearing Out Our Welcome, released shortly after the death of the band's frontman Seth Putnam.